daley-mottley/customer-support-bot/README.md

 ### 1. Download from GitHub

-- Go to the [GitHub repository](https://github.com/daley-mottley/customer-support-bot) and download the repository as a ZIP file.
+- Go to the [GitHub repository](https://github.com/daley-mottley/customer-support-bot) and download the repository as a ZIP file (e.g., from the "Code" button -> "Download ZIP").
 - Navigate to your WordPress admin dashboard.
 - Go to **Plugins > Add New > Upload Plugin**.
-- Upload the ZIP file and click **Install Now**.
+- Choose the downloaded ZIP file and click **Install Now**.
 - After installation, click **Activate Plugin**.

 ### 2. Clone the Repository

-Alternatively, you can clone the repository using Git:
+Alternatively, you can clone the repository using Git if you have command-line access to your server:

-1. Clone the repository: `git clone https://github.com/daley-mottley/customer-support-bot.git`

-2. Navigate to your WordPress plugin directory (usually located at `/wp-content/plugins/`).
+1. Navigate to your WordPress plugin directory (usually located at `wp-content/plugins/`).

-3. Copy the cloned repository folder into the plugin directory.
+2. Clone the repository: `git clone https://github.com/daley-mottley/customer-support-bot.git`

-4. Log in to your WordPress admin dashboard.
+3. Log in to your WordPress admin dashboard.

-5. Go to **Plugins > Installed Plugins**.
+4. Go to **Plugins > Installed Plugins**.

-6. Find **Customer Support Bot** in the list and click **Activate**.
+5. Find **Customer Support Bot** in the list and click **Activate**.

+## Configuration ⚙️

+After activating the plugin, navigate to **Settings -> Chat Widget** in your WordPress admin dashboard.
+You **must** configure the following for the bot to work:

+-   **Gemini API Key:** Enter your API key obtained from [Google AI Studio](https://aistudio.google.com/app/apikey).
+This is required.
+-   **Assistant Name:** Customize the name displayed in the chat header (e.g., "Support Bot", "Booking Assistant").
+-   **Avatar Image:** Upload a custom avatar image for the bot.
+-   **Bot Greeting:** Set the initial message the bot displays when opened by a user.
+-   **Theme & Text Colors:** Customize the primary background color and text color of the chat widget.
+-   **Webhook URLs:** If you want to use appointment checking or booking, enter the full webhook URLs provided by your automation service (like Make.com or Zapier) for the "Check Availability" and "Book Appointment" functions.

+**Save your settings** after making changes.

 ## Help Wanted 🪧

+We are looking for contributors to help add more features!
+Some ideas include:

+- [ ] **Conversation History:** Implement frontend and backend logic to remember the context of the current chat session.
+- [ ] **Knowledge Base Integration:** Allow the bot to search WordPress posts/pages or a custom knowledge base to answer questions.
-- [ ] **Basic Troubleshooting**: Provide users with automated solutions for common problems.
+- [ ] **Basic Troubleshooting**: Provide users with automated solutions for common problems based on predefined flows.
-- [ ] **Ticket Categorization**: Automatically sort incoming support tickets into different categories.
+- [ ] **Ticket Categorization**: Automatically sort incoming support tickets (if integrated with a helpdesk).
-- [ ] **Status Updates**: Notify users of ticket status and resolution progress.
+- [ ] **Status Updates**: Notify users of ticket status and resolution progress (if integrated).
-- [ ] **Password Resets**: Allow users to reset their passwords through the bot.
+- [ ] **Password Resets**: Allow users to initiate password resets through the bot (requires integration).
-- [ ] **Billing Inquiries**: Help users resolve billing-related questions and issues.
+- [ ] **Billing Inquiries**: Help users resolve common billing-related questions.
-- [ ] **Product Information**: Provide detailed information on products.
+- [ ] **Product Information**: Provide detailed information on products/services.
-- [ ] **Return/Refund Processing**: Guide users through the process of returns or refunds.
+- [ ] **Return/Refund Processing**: Guide users through the process of returns or refunds (requires integration).
-- [ ] **Escalation Management**: Automatically escalate unresolved issues to human support agents.
+- [ ] **Escalation Management**: Option to escalate unresolved issues to human support agents (e.g., via email or helpdesk ticket).
 - [ ] **Satisfaction Surveys**: Gather feedback from users about their support experience.
 - [ ] **Multi-language Support**: Offer support in multiple languages.

 ## Report A Bug 🪰

 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/daley-mottley/customer-support-bot/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+) or reach out to the maintainers.
+Please provide as much detail as possible, including steps to reproduce the bug.

 <a name="contributions"></a>
 ## Contributions 🧑‍🔧👷‍♀️🏗️🏢